BlueLynxUs/jetracer/docs/tamiya/hardware_setup.md

-# Hardware Setup - Tamiya TT02
+# Hardware Setup - Tamiya

 Follow these instructions to build JetRacer - Tamiya TT02 version.
-After you've finished, move on to the [software setup](../software_setup.md).
+After you've finished, move on to the [software setup].

 ## Tools